deeplearning-oop/2425-m1geniomhe-group-1/tests/readme.md

 This Enum class is within the module `Tensor` and is used to define the data types of the tensor.
 It has 2 values: `int64` and `float64`.
 Each dtype object has a string representation and can be accessed by it through `dtype.__members__['int64']` or `dtype.__members__['float64']`for example.

 > [!NOTE]
-> For this stage of teh library design, we'll start with 2 possible dtypes: `int64` and `float64`.
+> For this stage of the library design, we'll start with 2 possible dtypes: `int64` and `float64`.
 Why?
 Because these are the primitive datatype datatypes python have when using `int()` or `float()` functions to cast.
 So to ease out the casting, a next step would be to see how to cast for other dtypes (int32, float32).

 > [!TIP]
 > next enhancement can also provide a function to enlist the possible values to make it more ui friendly, but this is unnessecary as 1. its exactly equivalent to the one liner accessing it from the `__members__` dictionary and 2. the user is not meant to interact with the dtype object directly, but through the `Tensor` class.
 One can argue that user want to see what dtypes are available but for now, s/he' ll receive the list when an error is thrown if they assign an unavailable dtype through creating a Tensor object.